 Where do you live?

-We recently moved to a loft in Downtown Albuquerque, New Mexico.
+Several years ago we moved to a loft in Downtown Albuquerque, New Mexico.
 Much smaller than our last place, but the views are fantastic.

 My office is a very efficient space off the bedroom with its own balcony.